Melanoma

 Daily sun protection times

-The UV Index shows the intensity of the sun's UV radiation using a scale that begins at 0 and has no upper limit.
-An index of 3 or above indicates that UV levels are high enough to damage skin, so sun protection is recommended.
+The UV Index shows the intensity of the sun’s UV radiation.
+A UV index of three or above means that UV levels are high enough to damage unprotected skin, and you need to use all five types of sun protection.

 Sun exposure and vitamin D